Hello!

 Hello Usman,

-Generally Gratuity is maintained at the corporate office.
-Hope this may be clear to you; I would advise you to go through the act to know who all are eligible for gratuity.
+Generally, gratuity is maintained at the corporate office.
+I hope this explanation is clear to you.
+I would advise you to go through the act to understand who is eligible for gratuity.

 From India, Bhubaneswar